-philitary school and secondary school.
-Availability of bus and train services.
-Major Positive Effect (✓✓) Minor Positive Effect (✓) Neutral (0) M Minor Negative Effect (x) Major Negative Effect (xx) • Satisfies at least four of the following criteria: Within 400m of a primary school; Within 800m of a secondary school; • Satisfies at least two of the following criteria: Within 400m of a primary school; Within 800m of a secondary school; • Does not satisfy the criteria to achieve positive or negative effects. • Satisfies at least two of the following criteria: o Farther than 800m from a primary school; • Satisfies at least four of the following criteria: o Farther than 800m from a primary school;
+primary scribbi and sccond dary school.
+Availability of bus and train scryices.
+Major Positive Effect (✓✓) Minor Positive Effect (✓) Neutral (0) Minor Negative Effect (x) Major Negative Effect (xx) Satisfies at least four of the following criteria: Within 400m of a primary school; Within 800m of a secondary school; • Satisfies at least two of the following criteria: Within 400m of a primary school; Within 800m of a secondary school; • Does not satisfy the criteria to achieve positive or negative effects. • Satisfies at least two of the following criteria: • Farther than 800m from a primary school; • Satisfies at least four of the following criteria: o Farther than 800m from a primary school;

 Within 800m of an allocated employment area; Within 800m of a designated centre; Train station within 800m; Within 400m of a bus stop.
 Within 800m of an allocated employment area; Within 800m of a designated centre; Train station within 800m; Within 400m of a bus stop.
-Farther than 1600m from a secondary school; Farther than 1600m from an allocated employment area; Farther than 1600m from a designated centre; Farther than 1600m from a train station; Farther than 800m from a bus stop. -- --
+Farther than 1600m from a secondary school; Farther than 1600m from an allocated employment area; Farther than 1600m from a designated centre; Farther than 1600m from a train station; Farther than 800m from a bus stop.
+Farther than 1600m from a secondary school; Farther than 1600m from an allocated employment area; Farther than 1600m from a designated centre; Farther than 1600m from a train station; Farther than 800m from a bus stop. --- --- -- --